 Interestingly an HP Enterprise study found that 72% of web applications have at least one security vulnerability that allow hackers to gain access to things only admins should be able to see.
 The only way to be sure that the application you want to use isn’t riddled by such security holes is to look at the vendor’s penetration testing report.

-Most smart SaaS companies regularly use reputed web application penetration testing services to find and patch security vulnerabilities before they ship a new version of their app.
-And if you ask them for the latest version of such a report, they will be more than happy to provide it to you – if you’re a serious buyer, of course.
+Most smart SaaS product companies regularly use reputed web application penetration testing services to find and patch security vulnerabilities before they ship a new version of their app.
+And if you ask them for the latest version of such a report.
+They will be more than happy to provide it to you – if you’re a serious buyer, of course.

 Is this a foolproof way to guarantee that a marketing app I want to evaluate is secure?